Wind Mitigation Retrofit Solutions in South Florida

 1. What is the Third Nail upgrade?

-The Third Nail upgrade reinforces your roof’s truss-to-wall connection by adding a third nail to existing metal clips, increasing the roof’s wind resistance.
+The Third Nail upgrade reinforces your roof’s truss-to-wall connection by adding a third nail to existing metal clips, which in turn increases the roof’s wind resistance.

 2. Why is adding a third nail important?

-It strengthens the connection between your roof and walls, reducing the risk of uplift during high winds or hurricanes.
+Adding a third nail strengthens the connection between your roof and walls, thereby reducing the risk of uplift during high winds or hurricanes.

 3. Can the Third Nail upgrade help lower insurance costs?

 Yes.
-Insurance companies often offer discounts for homes with improved roof-to-wall connections verified through a wind mitigation inspection.
+Many insurance companies offer discounts for homes with improved roof-to-wall connections, especially when verified through a wind mitigation inspection.

 4. How long does the Third Nail installation take?

-Most installations take one day or less, depending on the home’s size and accessibility of the attic space.
+Most installations take one day or less, depending on the home’s size and the attic’s accessibility.

 5. Is the Third Nail upgrade required by Florida Building Code?

-While not mandatory for all homes, it is strongly recommended for older homes built before modern hurricane codes.
+While not mandatory for all homes, it is strongly recommended, particularly for older homes built before modern hurricane codes.

 Roof Retrofit – Hurricane Clips